The CUE Mission

 MEET other first-year students who share common interests and develop bonds that will last far beyond the duration of the week.
-CUE provides an intimate setting in which new students form friendships that last a lifetime.
-Morover, CUE fosters a strong sense of mentorship among first-year students and upperclassmen leaders who become friends, confidants and a strong support network.
+CUE housing and dining expriences provide an intimate setting in which new students form friendships that last a lifetime.
+Moreover, CUE fosters a strong sense of mentorship among first-year students and upperclassmen leaders who become friends, confidants, and a strong support network.

 Connect with Your Community

-VOLUNTEER during the week at one of ten sites, such as the Planned Parenthood of NYC, We Act for Environmental Justice and New York City Coalition Against Hunger.
-Each site is chosen to familiarize and expose CUE-ers with the diverse social needs of New York City and its inhabitants.
-CUE-ers volunteer alongside three to five other first-years and one leader each day.
+VOLUNTEER during the week at one of ten sites, such as Planned Parenthood of NYC, We Act for Environmental Justice, and New York City Coalition Against Hunger, and more.
+Each site is chosen to familiarize and expose CUErs with the diverse social needs of New York City and its inhabitants.
+CUErs volunteer alongside five to six other first-years and one leader each day.
 CUE also emphasizes "service learning" through nightly dinner discussions facilitated by CUE leaders.

 Connect with Your City

 EXPLORE New York City.
 Connect with the New York City community on several levels, both through service and by exploring all that NYC has to offer!
 Working and serving diverse communities through our CUE sites, students connect with the city on a personal level.
-Additionally, every night CUE-ers select one of four amazing social programs and travel throughout the city during free night activities.
-CUE-ers see New York’s best attractions, including excursions to Bryant Park, the Upright Citizen's Brigade Theater, the Nuyorican Poets Café, Yankee Stadium, and the Brooklyn Bridge.
-CUE-ers end the week with our infamous scavenger hunt, which introduces participants to activities in all five boroughs of the city.
+Additionally, CUErs select one of four amazing social programs and travel throughout the city during free night activities.
+CUE-ers end the week with a talent show, scavenger hunt, and family brunch.

 Applicationsfor CUE 2019 Coordinators open in Fall 2018